-Figure 9 displays data from another experiment to compare the statement coverage of unit tests for 28 modules of a single system to the number of system test faults found for each module [18].
-From this figure, again, we can see a clear relationship between high statement coverage in unit testing and low number of faults detected in system test.
+Figure 7 displays data from another experiment to compare the statement coverage of unit tests for 28 modules of a single system to the number of system test faults found for each module [17].
+From this figure, again, we can see a clear relationship between high statement coverage in unit testing and low system test faults.

-Figure 9 Relationship of Unit Coverage Testing to System Test Faults for One System
+Figure 7 Relationship of Unit Coverage Testing to System Test Faults for One System